Find a vacation rental in Munich

 In a city where beer flows more visibly than the River Isar, the name "" runs second only to Oktoberfest as a tourist icon.
 But Munich's most celebrated beer hall isn't just a destination for visitors: According to the Hofbräuhaus management, about half of of the customers are regulars, the luckiest of whom keep their personal mugs padlocked in storage cages on the main floor.

 In 1607, Maximilian I built a Weißbier brewery on the Platzl (where the current beer hall is located), and in 1828, King Ludwig I opened the court brewery to the general public.

 Today, the Hofbräuhaus München is owned by the city of Munich and operated by Wolfgang and Michael Sperger, whose parents were Hofbräuhaus landlords before them.
 The building can accommodate 3,500 beer drinkers and diners simultaneously, with 100 waiters and waitresses serving up to 30,000 guests on busy days.

-Where to eat and drink
+Where to eat and drink:

 For a more refined atmosphere, head for the smaller Bräustube on the first floor (or second floor, if you're from the U.S.).

-The Festival Hall--on the top floor--has a nightly "Bavarian Evening" buffet and folklore show.
+The Festival Hall--on the top floor--has traditionally offered a nightly "Bavarian Evening" buffet and folklore show.
 The price is reasonable, and the food is surprisingly good, with such specialties as crisp-skinned roast pork, sausages, grilled chicken, and a wonderful apple strudel in the all-you-can-eat buffet line.

 2nd inset photo copyright © Andreas Weber.

-Copyright © 1996-2016 Durant Imboden and Cheryl Imboden.
+Copyright © 1996-2021 Durant and Cheryl Imboden.
 All rights reserved.